Sources of Irreproducibility in Machine Learning: A Review: Implementation Factors

 \section{Implementation Factors}

+Implementation factors are design choices related to the software and hardware that are used to execute the experiment.
+These factors mirror the variations in physical sciences experiments that are introduced by conducting the same experiment in different laboratories.

-Implementation factors are related to which laboratory conducts the experiment, as they include the hardware and ancillary software used to conduct the experiment. \begin{description} \item \textbf{Initialization seeds} Difference in the seeds used to initialize the pseudo-random number generator leads to difference in performance \cite{melis_2017,bouthillier_2019}.
-Reimers and Gurevych \shortcite{reimers_2017} show that the seed value for the random number generator can result in statistically significant ($p<10^{-4}$) for different state-of-the-art systems.
-The same seed on different platforms produce different results \cite{pouchard_2020}.
-Averaging results over multiple runs using different seeds provides insight into population distribution.
-Gundersen et al. \shortcite{gundersen_2022} pointed out that fixing seeds was not straightforward as they had to be fixed for many different libraries and that a bug in a framework prevented control of all stochasticity.
+\textbf{Initialization seeds} Difference in the seeds used to initialize the pseudo-random number generator leads to difference in outcome \cite{melis_2017,bouthillier_2019}.
+Reimers and Gurevych \shortcite{reimers_2017} show that the seed value for the random number generator can result in statistically significant ($p<10^{-4}$) results for different state-of-the-art systems.
+The same seed on different platforms produces different results \cite{pouchard_2020,gundersen_2022,nagarajan_2019}.